Tao-Hu/VarianceComponentTest.jl/docs/dataformats.md

 ---
 ## Annotation file
-Annotation file is a text file which contains the information about in which gene a SNP belongs to.
+Annotation file is a text file that contains the information about in which gene a SNP belongs to.
 The annotation file must satisfy two conditions: (1) it should contain annotation information of all markers in the BIM file, (2) the annotated markers in the annotation file should in increasing order in terms of which chromosome a marker is located and its physical position.

 In annotation file, each line represents a marker and its annotation information.
 The fields in annotation file are